 - Opening the discussion up to your advisory members’ thoughts about your products, what they’d like to see prioritized, any issues they have with your solutions, etc.

-Customer advisory boards: useful programs for product teams
+Why are Customer advisory boards useful programs for product teams?

-A customer advisory board is a great way to spend quality time with real customers, to deepen your relationship with those customers and turn them into loyal fans, and to help validate your ideas and shape your strategic roadmap.
+A customer advisory board is a great way to spend quality time with real customers, to deepen your relationship and turn them into loyal fans, and to help validate your ideas and shape your strategic roadmap.